 Green Cay Nature Center and Wetlands will be closed to the public during construction of a new nature center roof.
 Construction is anticipated to start in later September and is estimated to take 4 to 6 months to complete.
 For more information, please visit their website.

 Offering more than a mile of boardwalk across open water, vegetated wetlands and mudflats, this created wetland is just as spectacular as Wakodahatchee, only bigger!
 If you own a camera, make sure you bring it as even amateur snappers can get great pictures here!
-Many of Florida's wetland specialties can be found at Green Cay; walk the boardwalk slowly keeping an eye out for Black-bellied and Fulvous Whistling-Ducks, Least Bitterns, Wood Storks, both species of night heron, Purple Gallinule and Limpkin.
+Many of Florida's wetland specialties can be found at Green Cay; walk the boardwalk slowly keeping an eye out for Black-bellied Whistling-Ducks, Roseate Spoonbills, Least Bitterns, Wood Storks, Yellow-crowned and Black-crowned Night-Herons, Blue-winged and Green-winged Teal, Purple Gallinule and Limpkin.
 In winter, American Bitterns can be seen much more easily than anywhere else in the state, other than Wakodahatchee of course!
-Wintering Painted Buntings can be found at the feeding station by the nature center, and be sure to check the trees around the parking lot for migratory songbirds.
+Wintering Painted Buntings can be found at the feeding station by the nature center, and be sure to check the Cypress Forest for migratory songbirds.
+There is a mated pair of Red-shouldered Hawks frequently seen flying around.
+Ospreys are enjoying the large snags.
+From January through May, you may get lucky enough to see Eastern Screech-Owls (male and female mated pair) that return every year.
+About 170 different bird species have been spotted on our property.
 In 2015, a La Sagra's Flycatcher wintered here!
 This family friendly site is a must visit.
 The nature center coordinates guided walks and classes, and interprets the surrounding wetlands for visitors.
 Call ahead for more information.
 Loaner optics are available.